 - The candidates belonging to the reserved categories have to score minimum cutoff percentile at CAT 2018 along with the eligibility criteria in order to be shortlisted for the admission process.

-Cut off for the Reserved Category
+CAT Cut off for the Reserved Category

 Information for Reserved Category Candidates

 - The caste or tribe of candidates belonging to SC and ST categories have to be listed in the Government of India schedule.
-The caste certificate which they would submit to IIMs should carry the following information:
+The caste certificate which they would submit to IIMs must carry the following information:

 - Name of caste or tribe